 The interior has three large naves where are preserved frescoes from the 13th century and a marble crucifix by Nino Pisano.

-San Matteo Church
+San Matteo church

 The church of San Matteo and the adjacent monastery of the Benedictine nuns were built on the foundations of an older temple around 1027.